habamax/vim-skipit/README.md

 # vim-skipit
 Skip text in INSERT mode.

-While INSERT mode on press `<CTRL-L>l ` to skip everything until parentheses, bars or quotes and place cursor right after them.
+If you have `g:skipit_default_mappings` set to 1 then while INSERT mode on press `<CTRL-L>l` to skip everything until parentheses, bars or quotes and place cursor right after them.

 ## Example